This post is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 Put a dab of rubber cement on the base circle of each flower and then place the sheet of cardstock onto the back.
 Weigh this down with a small book while the glue dries.

 Once the glue is dry and the flowers are secured to the back cardstock sheet, you can put the back of the frame into place.

-It is already looking really pretty and it doesn't even have the name on it yet!
+It already looks really pretty and doesn't even have the name on it yet!

-In Cricut Design Space create your design using two different fonts.
-The fonts I used are Babbette and Belwe Std Medium, but of course, you can use whatever fonts you like.
+In Cricut Design Space, create your design using two different fonts.
+I used Babbette and Belwe Std Medium, but of course, you can use whatever fonts you like.

 Size the design to the size of your frame.
 My frame is 8 x 10 inches, and I made my design 6 x 8 inches.

 Weld the design to attach the letters together and cut the design out of white vinyl.

 Weed out the negative part of the design, leaving the text.

 Lay a sheet of transfer tape over the top of the vinyl design and go over it several times with the scraper tool.

 Peel back the transfer tape, and the vinyl should come up with it.

 Carefully center the design and press it into place.

 Peel back the transfer tape and the vinyl should stay on the glass frame.